-Review the system requirements listed below before installing Anaconda Distribution.
-If you don’t want the hundreds of packages included with Anaconda, you can install Miniconda, a mini version of Anaconda that includes just conda, its dependencies and Python.
+Review the system requirements listed below before installing Anaconda Individual Edition.
+If you don’t want the hundreds of packages included with Anaconda, you can install Miniconda, a mini version of Anaconda that includes just conda, its dependencies, and Python.

-- License: Free use and redistribution under the terms of the End User License Agreement.
+- License: Free use and redistribution under the terms of the EULA for Anaconda Individual Edition.

 - If your operating system is older than what is currently supported, you can find older versions of the Anaconda installers in our archive that might work for you.
-Check our FAQ for version recommendations.
+See Using Anaconda on older operating systems for version recommendations.

 - Minimum 5 GB disk space to download and install.

 On Windows, macOS, and Linux, it is best to install Anaconda for the local user, which does not require administrator permissions and is the most robust type of installation.
 However, if you need to, you can install Anaconda system wide, which does require administrator permissions.